In the United States, as in much of the world, TBI is a common cause of death and disability.

 Prognosis for Traumatic Brain Injury

 In the United States, adults with severe traumatic brain injury (TBI) who are treated have a mortality rate of about 25 to 33%.
-Mortality is lower when Glasgow Coma Score (GCS) scores are higher.
+Mortality is lower when Glasgow Coma Scale (GCS) scores are higher.
 Mortality rates are lower in children ≥ 5 years (≤ 10% in those with a GCS score of 5 to 7).
 Children overall do better than adults with a comparable injury.

 The vast majority of patients with mild TBI retain good neurologic function.
 With moderate or severe TBI, the prognosis is not as good but is much better than is generally believed.
 The most commonly used scale to assess outcome in TBI patients is the Glasgow Outcome Scale.
 On this scale, the possible outcomes are